CodeMasterCody3D/DroidKlipp/README.md

    ./kiauh/kiauh.sh
    ```

 3. Follow the prompts to install KlipperScreen.

+4. Please note that installing the network add-on during the KlipperScreen setup will prevent you from connecting to Wi-Fi afterward.

 ---